Seven Tips For Navigating Networking Receptions

 5. Make a clean exit from the conversation

-You may find yourself in a conversation that feels dead, or you’d like to go meet someone else.
-Have a clean way to leave the conversation smoothly.
+At one point in the evening, you may find yourself in a conversation that feels awkward, or you see someone you know walk into the room.
+Be sure to have a clean way to leave your current conversation smoothly.
 You can say something like “It was nice meeting you!
 I need to go get some water, but do you have a card?”
-Don’t feel obligated to follow up with every person who gives you their card, but do follow up if you felt you made a connection and would like to chat more.
+Don’t feel obligated to follow up with every person who gives you their card, but do follow up if you felt you made a connection.

 6. Don’t just talk to your friends

 If you go to a networking reception with your friends, you can feel tempted to just hang out with them.
 Resist that temptation!
 You are there to meet new people and expand your professional network.
 Instead, help each other connect with new people.
 If you’re in a good conversation and see your friend walking around by themselves, invite them to join in.
-You will help your friend out and add new energy to the conversation.
+You will help your friend while adding new energy to the conversation.

 7. Don’t eat or drink too much

 Most of these networking receptions will have food and alcohol.
 Enjoy yourself, but don’t go overboard.
-You don’t want to be remembered as the person who drank too much and said something embarrassing.
-Remember, you are in a professional setting, and that people you meet can have a huge impact on your career.
-The legal industry is small, and a bad reputation can come back to bite you.
+Remember, you are in a professional setting.
+The people you meet might have a huge impact on your career!
+The legal industry is small, and a bad reputation might impact your goals in the long run.